stat545ubc-2021/NatalieB_mini_data_analysis/README.md

 contains the project options and can be used as a shortcut for opening the project directly from the file system.

+### *CTmax_swim_Fry.csv:*

+A comma-separated file format containing the dataset used for the analysis project.

+## Deliverable 1, file Milestone.1 :fish:

 ### *mini data analysis deliverable 1.Rmd:*